thoughtram/blog/_posts/2016-01-22-understanding-zones.md

 date: 2016-01-22T00:00:00.000Z
 update_date: 2016-11-08T00:00:00.000Z
 summary: >-
-  Angular 2 takes advantage of a feature called Zones.
+  Since version 2.x Angular takes advantage of a feature called Zones.
 Learn here what they are and how they work.
 categories:
   - angular
 tags: